-The three scenarios are combined using weights (60, 25, and 15 percent, respectively) that are loosely informed by the Philadelphia Fed Survey of Professional Forecasters average probability distribution for 2020 year-over-year real GDP growth.

-In the combined forecast real GDP growth is expected to be -6.2 percent in 2020 on a Q4/Q4 basis.
-In 2021 and 2022, GDP growth is projected to recover to 2.1 and 0.8 percent respectively, compared to the March projection of 1.8 and 1.9 percent growth in 2021 and 2022.
-Core inflation is projected to be 1.5 percent in 2020, in line with the March projection.
-However, inflation is expected to be weaker throughout the forecast horizon, at 1.1 percent in both 2021 and 2022, lower than the March projection of 1.4 percent.
-The small slope of the Phillips curve in the DSGE model implies that the contraction in activity has a relatively small, but prolonged, effect on inflation.
+The three scenarios are combined using weights (80, 10, and 10 percent, respectively) that are loosely informed by the SPF average probability distribution for 2020 year-over-year real GDP growth.
+In the combined forecast real GDP growth is expected to be -4.1 percent in 2020 on a Q4/Q4 basis, compared with a -6.2 percent projection in June.
+In 2021 and 2022, GDP growth is projected to recover to 5.9 and 4.4 percent respectively, much faster than predicted in June (2.1 and 0.8 percent, respectively).
+Core inflation is projected to be 0.8 percent in 2020, below the June forecast of 1.5 percent, and is expected to remain subdued throughout the forecast horizon, at 0.7 and 1.0 percent in 2021 and 2022, respectively.
+The small slope of the Phillips curve in the DSGE model implies that the drop in activity has a modest (relative to the size of the contraction) but prolonged effect on inflation.

-The projections for all variables are surrounded by an enormous degree of uncertainty.
-For instance, the 68 percent probability interval ranges from -9.4 to -4 percent for 2020 GDP growth, and from -1.5 to 4 percent for 2021 GDP growth.
-In comparison, the posterior probability intervals for inflation are much tighter.
+The projections for all variables are surrounded by a large degree of uncertainty (although this has fallen somewhat relative to the June forecast for growth in 2020).
+For instance, the 68 percent probability interval ranges from -5.7 to -3 percent for 2020 GDP growth, and from 1.9 to 8.1 percent for 2021 GDP growth.

 While a priori the COVID-19 shock can be interpreted as a combination of both supply and demand shocks, the model mostly leans on the latter in order to explain the data.
 As a consequence, the real natural rate falls temporarily by a large amount, reflecting the transitory nature of the shocks, although it recovers relatively rapidly.
-The real natural rate is -3.3 percent in 2020, 4.1 percentage points lower than the March projection, and rises to -0.3 and 0.2 percent in 2021 and 2022, respectively.
-The output gap is estimated to be persistently negative, at about -5 percent, throughout the forecast horizon.
+The real natural rate is -3.7 percent in 2020, and rises to -1.5 and -0.5 percent in 2021 and 2022, respectively.
+The output gap is estimated to be persistently negative, rising gradually from -5.6 percent in 2020Q4 to -1.4 percent in 2023Q4.